bxav/ai-product-analysis-cli/README.md

 ## Overview

 AI Product Analysis CLI is a powerful command-line tool that leverages advanced language models and a sophisticated graph-based approach to provide comprehensive analyses of AI products.
-This tool is designed for researchers, product managers, and AI enthusiasts who want to gain deep insights into various AI products and their potential impacts.
+This tool is designed for researchers, product managers, and AI enthusiasts who want to gain deep insights into various AI products and their potential impacts across different domains.

-This project is inspired by the STORM (Synthesis of Topic Outlines through Retrieval and Multi-perspective) example from the LangChain library.
-You can find the original example here: [STORM Example](https://github.com/langchain-ai/langgraph/blob/main/examples/storm/storm.ipynb)
+This project is inspired by the STORM (Synthesis of Topic Outlines through Retrieval and Multi-perspective) methodology from the LangChain library, adapted for AI product analysis.

 ## Features